MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/vpnv2-csp.md

 <!-- Device-{ProfileName}-DeviceCompliance-Sso-Eku-Description-Begin -->
 <!-- Description-Source-DDF -->
-Comma Separated list of EKU's for the VPN Client to look for the correct certificate for Kerberos Authentication.
+Comma Separated list of EKUs for the VPN Client to look for the correct certificate for Kerberos Authentication.
 <!-- Device-{ProfileName}-DeviceCompliance-Sso-Eku-Description-End -->

 <!-- Device-{ProfileName}-DeviceCompliance-Sso-Eku-Editable-Begin -->